Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Introduction

-As the chatbot becomes more open-ended, evaluating the effectiveness of the personality design becomes increasingly challenging.
-Unlike earlier systems, there are no hand-written rules for chatbot designers to inspect.
-However, the open-endedness of those chatbots also enables new evaluation methods.
-Researchers have started to use self-report personality scales designed for humans to evaluate the effectiveness of LLM-based chatbots' personality design \citep{huang2023chatgpt,wang2024incharacter,tu2023characterchat}.
-In these studies, LLMs are typically asked to rate items on a Likert scale \cite{likert1932technique}, with each item corresponding to a specific personality trait dimension.
-Subsequently, the overall personality scores in each domain are calculated based on these item-level ratings.
+As chatbots become increasingly open-ended in their capabilities, evaluating the effectiveness of their personality design presents growing challenges.
+Unlike earlier rule-based systems, modern chatbot architectures lack hand-crafted rules that designers can easily examine or adjust.
+However, this openness also facilitates the development of novel evaluation methods.
+Recent research has begun to explore the use of self-report personality scales, originally developed for assessing human traits, to evaluate the personality constructs of LLM-based chatbots \citep{huang2023chatgpt, wang2024incharacter, tu2023characterchat}.
+In these studies, LLMs are typically prompted to respond to items from standardized personality inventories using a Likert scale format \citep{likert1932technique}, where each item works as an indicator to reflect a specific personality construct dimension.
+Responses to individual items are summarized to compute aggregate scores for each personality domain.

-While the ``self-report'' method can produce fast and low-cost evaluation results, there are strong, \textit{yet untested}, assumptions regarding the validity of such methods.
-First, it assumes the internal consistency of LLMs, where the chatbot's response on those scales is consistent with its behaviors, e.g., their interaction with people, which is the ultimate goal of evaluation.
-Second, these methods presume that the human experiences captured by psychometric scales also apply to LLMs.
-For instance, a chatbot designed for project management tasks might be assessed on extraversion using an item like ``Love surprise parties'' \citep{johnson2014ipip-neo-120}, which is irrelevant to the chatbot's actual role in the designed task.
-Although these psychometric scales are well-validated for human samples, the examined validity does not directly transfer to the chatbot evaluation, raising concerns about the applicability of such methods in non-human settings.
+Although the ``self-report'' method is convenient and cost-effective for evaluating LLMs, it relies on assumptions that have not yet been systematically validated through empirical research.
+First, it assumes a high degree of alignment between the personality traits attributed to an LLM-based chatbot by design and those perceived by humans during interactions (the ultimate goal of evaluation).
+However, even in human psychological research, the consistency between self-reports and informant reports tends to be limited due to differences in informational sources (e.g.,~\citealp{connolly2007convergent, connelly2010other, mccrae1987validation}).
+Second, these methods presume that the structure and content of psychological assessment tools developed for humans can also be applied to LLM-based chatbots.
+For instance, a chatbot designed for project management might be assessed on Extraversion using an item like ``Love surprise parties'' \citep{johnson2014ipip-neo-120}, which is irrelevant to the chatbot's actual role in the designed task.
+Although these psychometric scales are well-validated for human samples, the examined validity does not directly transfer to chatbot evaluation, raising concerns about the applicability of such methods in non-human settings.